KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Ryū Hoshi.md

 ###### Recruitment
 Ryū Hoshi was auto admitted into the peacekeeper force due to his raw power and was given S-Rank
 ##### Abilities
-Ryū Hoshi is a level 16 Sign of the Dragon Zodiac
+Ryū Hoshi is a Sign of the Dragon Zodiac